heroqu/hash-through/README.md

 ## More examples

 The ```tests``` directory contains some more examples of using different hash functions, including both cryptographic functions from [node crypto module](https://nodejs.org/api/crypto.html#crypto_class_hash) as well as non-cryptographic [MurmurHash3 function](https://www.npmjs.com/package/murmurhash-native).

+## The idea

+The point of this module is that original stream can really pass through the hashing instance 'untouched', so it is really a PassThrough stream from external point of view.
+One can insert one or more instances of it at any points of piping sequences without violating the existing streaming at all.
+Kind of like tapping to the wire or playing man-in-the-middle.